 KULR Hosting Booth at 2022 Equip Expo

 SAN DIEGO, Oct.
-10, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. KULR (the "Company" or "KULR"), a leading energy management platform accelerating the electrification of the circular economy, will host a booth at this year's Equip Exposition ("Equip Expo") featuring its SafeCase product along with its full, holistic suite of battery safety technology.
+10, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. (NYSE American: KULR) (the "Company" or "KULR"), a leading energy management platform accelerating the electrification of the circular economy, will host a booth at this year’s Equip Exposition (“Equip Expo”) featuring its SafeCase product along with its full, holistic suite of battery safety technology.

 The KULR team will be joined at the expo by Marco Andretti, the third-generation Indy car driver from the legendary Andretti Family, on October 20th from 2 p.m. to 4 p.m.
 EDT.
 Over recent years, KULR has completed several successful projects for Andretti Autosport resulting in a strong relationship with the first family of auto racing.
 As such, KULR’s booth will also showcase the group’s Indy 500® car and host a raffle allowing visitors to win items signed by Marco Andretti, including four tickets to the 2023 Indianapolis 500.